Welcome to Kreative Korporation Kreative Entertainment Kreative Software Miscellany

 Fortunately, the only SabineOS applications ever written were the character chart, icon editor, screen saver, Color control panel, and a Program Manager type program called Applicat.

 This is Applicat.
-It's about as crappy as the Windows 3.1 Program Manager.
+It's about as bad as the Windows 3.1 Program Manager.
 The only advantage is that Applicat files can refer to any other Applicat file, so you can have hierarchical program groups.
 Everything else is a disadvantage, obviously.
 Shown here are icons for several programs that don't exist, thankfully.

 At the bottom of the Programs list is a link to another Applicat file, Utilities.
 These programs actually exist.